TonghaiHe/Intelligent-Home-Electricity-Behavior-Analysis-Method-Based-on-Power-Consumption-Model-Constraints/README.md

 ![image](https://github.com/TonghaiHe/Intelligent-Home-Electricity-Behavior-Analysis-Method-Based-on-Power-Consumption-Model-Constraints/blob/master/Picture/pic1.png)
 The entire decomposition process of the algorithm is divided into two steps.

 The first step is the matrix coordination training module.
-According to the target formula, the training data matrix $$X_i$$ is decomposed into sub-matrix Bi and Ai, the test matrix G is decomposed into Bi and Wi in the same way.
+According to the target formula, the training data matrix $X_i$ is decomposed into sub-matrix Bi and Ai, the test matrix G is decomposed into Bi and Wi in the same way.
 It should be noted that the first two decompositions are performed synchronously.
 Where i = 1,…,k; indicates different types of appliances, Bi in the two decompositions is the same matrix.

 The second step, the matrix reconstruction decomposition module.
 According to the target formula New_Gi = BiWi using decomposition sub-matrix Bi and Wi reconstruct matrix.
 Assuming that the new matrix has M columns, the first N columns in New_Gi are the reconstructed matrix Xi, then M - N is listed as a separate electrical data decomposed from total electricity data.